-A girls-targeted intervention, Skillz Girl combines an activities-based HIV prevention and life skills curriculum with fair play soccer and peer-led community outreach activities.
-Led by GRS’ community role models, Skillz Coaches, and enhanced by the unique culture developed within Skillz programs, this girl-centered initiative creates a safe space for adolescent girls (between ages 13 and 19) to play non-competitive soccer, take action in their community, and have vital conversations about HIV and AIDS.
-Participants of the Skillz Girl behavioural change communication program who are mentored by thoroughly-trained female peer educators are also provided access to voluntary and free HIV Counselling and Testing (HCT) after every intervention with a referral system to cater for those requiring treatment and further counselling.
+A girls-targeted intervention, SKILLZ Girl combines an activities-based HIV prevention and life skills curriculum with fair play soccer and peer-led community outreach activities.
+Led by GRS’ community role models, Skillz Coaches, and enhanced by the unique culture developed within Skillz programs, this girl-centred initiative creates a safe space for adolescent girls (between ages 13 and 19) to play non-competitive soccer, take action in their community, and have vital conversations about HIV and AIDS.
+Participants of the Skillz Girl behavioural change communication program who are mentored by thoroughly-trained female peer educators are also provided access to voluntary and free HIV Testing Services (HTS) after every intervention with a referral system to cater for those requiring treatment and further counselling.

-Since it was piloted in 2014, over 2000 girls have graduated from the program through the in-school and out-of-school interventions.
+Since it was piloted in 2014, over 15,000 young girls have graduated from the program through the in-school and out-of-school interventions.

 Young females in Nigeria, particularly girls between the ages of 10 and 19, face significant challenges, especially in terms of access to proper sexual and reproductive health education, and knowledge about healthy behaviour as regards prevention of endemic diseases such as HIV/AIDS.
 As a result, the achievement of their full potential is hindered.